List of events automatically recorded by AI cameras

-In this article we will list the events which will be identified and automatically recorded by the AI cameras.
-You can also find a video explaining the new Camera layout.
+In this article we will list the events which will be identified and automatically recorded by forward facing and driver facing AI cameras.
+We will show an example of each event.

 - Driver Call